Arizona

 Provisional Voting

-• The name and address on the registration list is not the same as the name and address on your ID
+• The name and address on the registration list are not the same as the name and address on your ID.

 Provisions for Voters with Disabilities